How to Write an Essay in French Without Giving Yourself Away as a Foreigner

 This format for the dissertation is more commonly used for essays that are written in response to a philosophical question, for example, “What is a person?” or “What is justice?”

-Let’s say the question were, “What is war?”
+Let’s say the question was, “What is war?”
 In the first part, you would explore dictionary definitions—a basic idea of war, i.e. an armed conflict between two parties, usually nations.
 You could give examples that back up this definition, and you could narrow down the definition of the subject as much as needed.
 For example, you might want to make mention that not all conflicts are wars, or you might want to explore whether the “War on Terror” is a war.

 In the second part, you would explore a more philosophical look at the topic, using a definition that you provide.
 You first explain how you plan to analyze the subject, and then you do so.
 In French, this is known as poser une problématique (establishing a thesis question), and it usually is done by first writing out a question and then exploring it using examples: “Is war a reflection of the base predilection of humans for violence?”

 In the third part, you will take a step back and explore this question from a distance, taking the time to construct a natural conclusion and answer for the question.

 This form may not be as useful in as many cases as the first type of essay, but it’s a good form to learn, particularly for those interested in philosophy.
 Here’s an in-depth guide to writing a progressive dissertation.